 News

-We are hiring (2 PhDs and 1 postdoc)!
+We are hiring (1 PhD and 1 postdoc)!

 We are announcing the following open positions to be part of the research group for Internet of Underwater Things (within Laboratory for Underwater Systems and Technologies) established in the framework of the Horizon Europe project UWIN-LABUST: